mikeramage/aoc2021/README.md

 There are probably several ways to implement a clear and elegant solution to this problem.
 This is not one of them.

 # Day 9
 Again, not pretty, but it works.
+Do not look at cargo clippy.

 # Day 10
 Prettier than day 9, in the same way that goblins are prettier than trolls.
+Really, do *not* look at cargo clippy.